antonbabenko/pre-commit-terraform/README.md

    [...]
    ```

-   > [!TIP]
+    > **Tip**
     > The latter method will leave an "aliased-providers.tf.json" file in your repo.
 You will either want to automate a way to clean this up or add it to your `.gitignore` or both.

 ### terraform_wrapper_module_for_each